 You can find a local donation clinic easy enough in your area in most big cities.

-If you don’t see any advert, then contact your local health department and they will point you in the right location.
+If you don’t see an advert, then contact your local health department and they will point you in the right location.
 For example, in London you can get in touch with https://www.londonspermbank.com/.

 When you have your first visit you’ll be asked some general questions and an initial check to see if you’re suitable, see the requirements below.

-Next you will have to provide a primary sample at the centre, and your semen will be tested for the overall sperm count you can provide and if it is suitable for freezing.
+Next, you will have to provide a primary sample at the center, and your semen will be tested for the overall sperm count you can provide and if it is suitable for freezing.

 Sperm Donor Requirements